dmccuk/ansible_custom_facts/README.md

 # ansible local fact example

-## Make sure you install the latest version of Ansible.
+## Make sure you install or update to the latest version of Ansible.
 In this example, I'll update the ansible version on ubuntu 16.04:

 ````